zacki744/edutask/README.md

 Once this software is installed, perform the following steps before running the system for the first time:

 1. In the root folder of this repository, create the folder `data\db`.
 This will be the directory for the content of the MongoDB database.
-2. In the folder [backend](./backend/) run the following command to install all relevant python packages: `pip install -r requirements.pip`
+2. In the folder [backend](./backend/) run the following command to install all relevant python packages: `pip install -r requirements.pip`.
-3. in the folder [frontend](./frontend/) run the following command to install all relevant node packages `npm install --dev`
+3. in the folder [frontend](./frontend/) run the following command to install all relevant node packages `npm install --dev`.

 #### Starting the application

 Once all software and libraries are installed, you can start the system by performing the following steps:

-1. Navigate a shell to the root folder of this repository and run the following command (you might need admin rights for this) to start the database: `mongod --port 27017 --dbpath data\db`
+1. Navigate a shell to the root folder of this repository and run the following command (you might need admin rights for this) to start the database: `mongod --port 27017 --dbpath data\db`.
-2. Navigate a different shell to the folder [backend](./backend/) and run the following command to start the server: `python ./main.py`
+2. Navigate a different shell to the folder [backend](./backend/) and run the following command to start the server: `python ./main.py`.
-3. Navigate a third shell into the folder [frontend](./frontend/) and run the following commend to start the user interface: `npm start`
+3. Navigate a third shell into the folder [frontend](./frontend/) and run the following commend to start the user interface: `npm start`.

 Now a browser window should open and display the frontend of the system at http://localhost:3000.
+You can specify the port of the frontend by changing the `PORT` environment variable in the `frontend/.env` file.
+You can specify the port of the backend by changing the `PORT` environment variable in the `backend/.env` file.
+When changing the port of the backend, make sure to also update the `REACT_APP_BACKEND_PORT` environment variable in the `frontend/.env` file such that the frontend can still communicate with the backend.

 ## Interaction

 You can interact with the system in different ways.
-Here are a few to explore the different components of the system:
+Here are a few to explore the components of the system:

 1. To interact with the database directly, you can use the [MongoDB Compass](https://www.mongodb.com/try/download/compass): while the database is running, connect to it via the compass interface using the connection string `mongodb://localhost:27017`.
 You can now see and manipulate all data in the database manually.
 Alternatively, you can use the [MongoDB Shell](https://www.mongodb.com/try/download/shell).
-2. To interact with the server directly, you can use a service like [Postman](https://www.postman.com/downloads/): while the database and server are running, create a new *collection* in the Postman GUI and *add requests*.
+2. To interact with the backend directly, you can use a service like [Postman](https://www.postman.com/downloads/): while the database and server are running, create a new *collection* in the Postman GUI and *add requests*.
 Select a HTTP method and an URL, for example GET http://localhost:5000/users/all.
 You can find all available API endpoints in the [backend/src/blueprints](./backend/src/blueprints/) folder or by inspecting the console in which you started the server where all API endpoints are printed in the beginning.
 Try for example PST http://localhost:5000/populate to populate the database with an initial user and some tasks.
 Alternatively to Postman, you can use any browser to interact with the API of the server directly at http://localhost:5000.
 Interaction between the browser and the server is, however, limited to GET requests.
 3. To interact with the frontend directly, simply use the browser which is opened when running `npm start`.
-You can access the frontend at http://localhost:3000.
+You can access the frontend at http://localhost:3000 (or the port that you specified).

 ## Troubleshooting